mdn/content/files/en-us/web/javascript/guide/expressions_and_operators/index.md

 This chapter describes JavaScript's expressions and operators, including assignment, comparison, arithmetic, bitwise, logical, string, ternary and more.

-An _expression_, at a high level, is any valid unit of code that resolves to a value.
-Every syntactically valid expression resolves to some value — but conceptually, there are two types of expressions: those that have side effects (such as assigning values), and those that purely _evaluate_.
+At a high level, an _expression_ is a valid unit of code that resolves to a value.
+There are two types of expressions: those that have side effects (such as assigning values) and those that purely _evaluate_.

 The expression `x = 7` is an example of the first type.
 This expression uses the `=` _operator_ to assign the value seven to the variable `x`.
 The expression itself evaluates to `7`.